Civil wars of the Tetrarchy: War of Constantine and Maxentius

 Constantine deployed his own forces along the whole length of Maxentius' line.
 He ordered his cavalry to charge, and they broke Maxentius' cavalry.
 He then sent his infantry against Maxentius' infantry, pushing many into the Tiber where they were slaughtered and drowned.
-The battle was brief: Maxentius' troops were broken before the first charge.
+The battle known as the Battle of the Milvian Bridge was brief: Maxentius' troops were broken before the first charge.
 Maxentius' horse guards and praetorians initially held their position, but broke under the force of a Constantinian cavalry charge; they also broke ranks and fled to the river.
 Maxentius rode with them, and attempted to cross the bridge of boats, but he was pushed by the mass of his fleeing soldiers into the Tiber, and drowned.

 Constantine entered Rome on 29 October.
 He staged a grand adventus in the city, and was met with popular jubilation.
 Maxentius' body was fished out of the Tiber and decapitated.
 His head was paraded through the streets for all to see.
 After the ceremonies, Maxentius' disembodied head was sent to Carthage; at this Carthage would offer no further resistance.

 War of Licinius and Maximinus Daza

-Meanwhile, to the east, on Galerius’ death in 311 the eastern provinces were divided between Maximinus Daza and Licinius.
+Meanwhile, to the east, on Galerius' death in 311 the eastern provinces were divided between Maximinus Daza and Licinius.
 Daza was unhappy that Licinius had been made senior emperor by Galerius, and took the first available opportunity to declare himself as emperor.
 Licinius held the eastern European provinces, while Daza took possession of the Asiatic provinces.

 In 312, while Constantine was fighting Maxentius, Daza was busy campaigning against the Armenians.
 He had returned to Syria by February 313 when he discovered the alliance that had been forged by Constantine and Licinius in Mediolanum.
 Deciding to take the initiative, Daza left Syria with 70,000 men and reached Bithynia, although harsh weather he encountered along the way had gravely weakened his army.
 In April 313, he crossed the Bosporus and went to Byzantium, which was held by Licinius' troops.
 Undeterred, he took the town after an eleven-day siege.
 He moved to Heraclea, which he captured after a short siege, before moving his forces to the first posting station.
 With a much smaller body of men, possibly around 30,000, Licinius arrived at Adrianople while Daza was still besieging Heraclea.
 On 30 April 313, the two armies clashed at the Battle of Tzirallum, and in the ensuing battle Daza's forces were crushed.
 Ridding himself of the imperial purple and dressing like a slave, Daza fled to Nicomedia.
 Believing he still had a chance to come out victorious, Daza attempted to stop the advance of Licinius at the Cilician Gates by establishing fortifications there.
-Unfortuately for Daza, Licinius' army succeeded in breaking through, forcing Daza to retreat to Tarsus where Licinius continued to press him on land and sea.
+Unfortunately for Daza, Licinius' army succeeded in breaking through, forcing Daza to retreat to Tarsus where Licinius continued to press him on land and sea.
 The war between them only ended with Daza's death in August 313.